nadav-rahimi/led-colour-visualiser/README.md

 #### Features
 - [ ] Ability to enable/disable dampening
 - [ ] Ability to enable/disable interpolation
-- [ ] Rewrite portaudio and ui into their own interfaces
+- [ ] Rewrite portaudio and ui into their own interfaces so they can be interfaced with independently

 #### Fixes
 - [ ] Convert colours to uint32 manually